BeTomorrow/micro-observables/README.md

 ```

 #### Observable.transform(transform)
-Create a new observable with the result of the transform applied on the calling observable.
+Create a new observable with the result of the given transform applied on the calling observable.
 It works the same as `Array.map()`.

 ```ts
 const book = observable({ title: "The Jungle Book", author: "Kipling" });